MSD Communications and Public Engagement Network

 A community of staff in communications and public engagement related roles across the Medical Sciences Division

-The Medical Sciences Division Communication and Public Engagement Network (formally MSD Communications Network) was set up in early 2013 to provide an environment where members can share information and ideas, help promote each other’s work, avoid duplication, and importantly, know who else ‘exists’ out there!
-The network has over 100 members, most of whom are staff from across the division working in communications and/or public engagement in one way or another (e.g. communication/PE officers, DAs/PAs with communications in their remit etc.).
-The network also includes a few external members (e.g. related-NHS, charity communications staff etc.).
+The Medical Sciences Division (MSD) Communication and Public Engagement (PE) Network provides an environment where members can share information and ideas, help promote each other’s work, avoid duplication, and importantly, know who else ‘exists’ out there!
+The network has over 150 members, most of whom are staff from across the Division working in communications and/or public engagement in one way or another (e.g. communication/PE officers, DAs/PAs with communications in their remit etc.).
+The network also includes a few external members from partner organisations (e.g. related-NHS, charity communications staff etc.).

 Information for network members